aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/calculations/README.md

 }
 ```

-### Step 5 : Granting access to a group
+### Granting Group Access

-When a calculation is first created it can only be accessible by users within the same group.
-To grant to other groups run the following:
+By default, a new calculation is only accessible to users within the same group hierarchy.
+To grant access to other groups:

 **Request**